Photo Credit: James Willamor

 Check out the ParkDurham site to see if your area requires a permit to park a moving truck.

-Durham offers a wide variety of excellent eateries covering all styles of food and drink.
+Durham offers a wide variety of excellent eateries, with foodies knowing it to be one of the tastiest towns around.
 Some of the most highly recommended restaurants in Durham include Guglhupf, The Parlour, and Dame’s Chicken and Waffles.